wandell/FISE-git/README.md

 I will start putting the bib file in a references directory.
 I plan to use Zotero as the bibtex data management tool.
 I tried BibDesk, but it did not work well for me.
 Not sure why.
 I am trying this better-bibtex plugin.
 Download, go to Tools -> plugin, select the Gear and choose install from file. https://retorque.re/zotero-better-bibtex/installation/

+I imported my Paperpile references into Zotero.
+There are duplicates and the whole thing is OK but messy.
+I tried to delete duplicates.
+I then exported those references using the betterbibtex method into paperpile.bib within FISE-git.
+When we start up vscode, it reads in the bibliography and helps complete references when you type @XXXX.

 The model repository we are starting from is the one for Michael Frank's book.
 He has been a resource.